Always on the move with my Air Force family, I spent a peripatetic but happy childhood in my book-lined imagination fueled by tales from the past.

 I ached to tell stories but struggled to read and write, and it wasn’t until the age of nine when living in Norway that I broke through the barriers.
 When I did, I spent every spare minute reading everything and anything I could.
 I loved CS Lewis, Arthur Ransome, the Bronte sisters, and Tolkien.

-After a career running our specialist dyslexia and autism school in the South East I am now writing full-time in the South-West surrounded by restless seas, ancient landscapes and wild, wide skies.
+After a career running our specialist dyslexia and autism school in the South East, I am now writing full-time in the South-West surrounded by restless seas, ancient landscapes and wide endless skies.